Where available, the UMass, Amherst IACUC requires animal users to follow NIH ARAC Guidelines listed below that apply to the project.

 Classification B: Animals being bred, conditioned, or held for use in teaching, testing, experiments, research, or surgery, but not yet used for such purposes.

-• Breeding colonies of any animal species (USDA does not require listing of rats, mice, birds) that are held in legal sized caging and handled in accordance with the Guide and other applicable regulations.
+• Breeding colonies of any animal species that are held in legal sized caging and handled in accordance with the Guide and other applicable regulations.
 Breeding colony includes parents and offspring.

 • Newly acquired animals that are held in proper caging and handled in accordance with applicable regulations.